Section 54 of the Constitution Act, 1867: Text of section 54

-Section 54 is found in Part IV of the Constitution Act, 1867, dealing with the federal legislative power.
+The provision is found in Part IV of the Constitution Act, 1867, dealing with the federal legislative power.
 It has not been amended since the act was enacted in 1867.

 Legislative history

 Section 54 has its origins in a standing order of the British House of Commons, passed in 1713, which provided that the House of Commons would not consider tax bills or spending bills without a Crown recommendation that the bill be considered:

 That this House will receive no petition for any sum of money relating to the public service but what is recommended by the Crown.

 The requirement for the royal recommendation continues to be set out in the Standing Orders of the British House of Commons.

 In 1840, the British Parliament passed the Union Act, 1840, which merged the provinces of Lower Canada and Upper Canada into the Province of Canada.
-The Union Act contained the following statement:
+The Union Act contained the following requirement:

-When Confederation was being debated, the Quebec Resolutions of 1864 and the London Resolutions of 1866 both included a requirement for a recommendation from the governor general for tax and spending bills.
+When Confederation was being debated, delegates included a requirement for tax and spending bills to have a recommendation from the governor general in both the Quebec Resolutions of 1864 and the London Resolutions of 1866.
 The provision was set out in the rough draft of the British North America bill prepared by a sub-committee of the London Conference, composed of the four provincial attorneys general.
 (Note: The four attorneys general were John A. Macdonald, Canada West; George-Étienne Cartier, Canada East; William Alexander Henry, Nova Scotia; and Charles Fisher, New Brunswick.)

-The provision was included in all of the drafts of the bill leading up to the passage of the Constitution Act, 1867.
+It was included in all of the drafts of the bill leading up to the passage of the Constitution Act, 1867.

 The standing orders of the House of Commons and the Senate include provisions which recognise and implement the requirement set out in section 54.
 Standing order 79 of the House of Commons repeats the wording of section 54.
 Rule 10-7 of the Senate is more condensed: "The Senate shall not proceed with a bill appropriating public money unless the appropriation has been recommended by the Governor General."